-Use of an automated insulin delivery system (artificial pancreas device system) is not covered for BlueCHiP for Medicare and not medically necessary for Commercial Products for individuals who do not meet the above criteria.
+Use of an automated insulin delivery system (artificial pancreas device system) is not covered for Medicare Advantage Plans and not medically necessary for Commercial Products for individuals who do not meet the above criteria.

-Use of an automated insulin delivery system (artificial pancreas device system) not approved by the Food and Drug Administration is not covered for BlueCHiP for Medicare and not medically necessary for Commercial Products.
+Use of an automated insulin delivery system (artificial pancreas device system) not approved by the Food and Drug Administration is not covered for Medicare Advantage Plans and not medically necessary for Commercial Products.